kmarkley/Indigo-Realistic-Random/README.md

 # Realistic Random

 This is a simple plugin for random lighting control in Indigo.
-Unlike other approaches, the plugin will create separate, randomized, WAIT-ON-WAIT-OFF cycles for each light it controls.
+Unlike other approaches, the plugin will create separate, randomized, wait-ON-wait-OFF cycles for each light it controls.

 This allows for more realistic effects.
-For example, you may want the bathroom light to have several widely-varying off periods and short on periods, while ceiling lights remain on for very long periods with only the start and end time randomized.
+For example, a bathroom light might turn on more frequently and for shorter periods than a light in the living room.

 This approach also means that each light will turn off on it's own independent schedule versus all lights turning off at once.